teamauroramods/EnhancedMushrooms-Forge/README.md

+# NOTE: This repo is DEPRECATED and will not be updated.
+For pull requests, issues, etc. please see https://github.com/teamauroramods/EnhancedMushrooms
 # Enhanced Mushrooms

 A Team Aurora mod.
 Join our discord at https://discord.gg/BgE4EpP.

 Minecraft 1.16's new wood types are new nether mushrooms.
 Enhanced Mushrooms aims to add consistency by making red and brown mushrooms also work as wood types.